aporeto-inc/gaia/doc/documentation.md

 #### `redirectOnNoToken (boolean)`

-RedirectOnNoToken is a boolean that forces a redirect response if an API request arrives and there is no user authorization infromation.
+RedirectOnNoToken is a boolean that forces a redirect response if an API request arrives and there is no user authorization information.
 This only applies to HTTP services and it is only send for APIs that are not public.

 | Characteristics | Value             |